-Sterna is facilitated by the residence, studio and space located within the Pantoniki medieval castle in Emporeios, Nisyros, Dodecanese.
+Sterna is facilitated by the residence, studio and turret located within the Pantoniki medieval castle in Emporeios, Nisyros, Dodecanese.
 It owes its name to the cistern (sterna, in Greek) situated in the interior of the residence, the biggest cistern ever built in Emporeios.
 At a metaphorical level, this cistern acts as a receptacle for new ideas, encounters and interventions.
 Sterna is also facilitated, with the support of the Municipality of the Nisyrians, by the Bath house (Loutra) and the Polyvotis hostel in Mandraki.

 Sterna has the capacity to house 10 resident artists simultaneously at the three spaces.
 The residency includes travel costs to/from Nisyros, a materials budget, a living stipend, studio/exhibition space and administrative support for the realization of projects.
 By the end of the programme, resident artists are requested to leave a trace/mark, an artwork, in the residence, which operates both as an “archive” as well as a “memory” of their participation.